All-Hands-AI/OpenHands/evaluation/README.md

 Before starting evaluation, follow the instructions here [here](https://github.com/All-Hands-AI/OpenHands/blob/main/Development.md) to setup your local development environment and LLM.

+Once you are done with setup, you can follow the benchmark-specific instructions in each subdirectory of the evaluation directory.
+Generally these will involve running `run_infer.py` to perform inference with the agents.

 ### Implementing and Evaluating an Agent

 To add an agent to OpenHands, you will need to implement it in the [agenthub directory](https://github.com/All-Hands-AI/OpenHands/tree/main/openhands/agenthub).
 There is a README there with more information.

+To evaluate an agent, you can provide the agent's name to the `run_infer.py` program.

 ### Evaluating Different LLMs